gperrett/Bayesian-Multiple-Comparison/README.md

 # Bayesian-Multiple-Comparison
-Code for the paper "Why even Bayesians Need to Worry about Multiple Comparisons
+Code for the paper "Why even Bayesians Need to Worry about Multiple Comparisons"